jonas-thn/gaussian-splatting-renderer/README.md

 ## Performance Evaluation

-The baseline performance was evaluated in the 4 million splat laboratory scene on my home computer (Ryzen 7 5800X, RTX 4070 Ti).
-With an uncapped framerate on Firefox, I reached around 140-180 fps when moving around and 125 fps when viewing the whole scene from a specific angle.
+The baseline performance was evaluated in the 4 million splat laboratory scene on the local test setup (Ryzen 7 5800X, RTX 4070 Ti).
+With an uncapped framerate on Firefox, framerates of around 140 to 180 fps were reached when moving around and 125 fps when viewing the whole scene from a specific angle.
 The unoptimized scene required rendering and sorting around 8 million triangles per frame.

 Changing the base parameters of the SparkRenderer object caused a minor gain of around 20 fps.
 After adding the rendering update with the movement threshold, the performance only changed marginally.
 This shows that the continuous update calls were never the real bottleneck.
-SparkJS seems to offload the heavy calculations to background threads, so the main render loop isn't slowed down by them.
+SparkJS seems to offload the heavy calculations to background threads, so the main render loop is not slowed down by them.
 The Dyno Frustum Culling also brought no measurable performance gain.
-The Level of Detail implementation, on the other hand, provided an increase of up to 60 fps, especially from camera angles where you can see the whole scene.
-This is extremely impressive when taking into consideration that I was using the biggest splat model possible.
-I tried different LOD configurations, which I compared in the following table.
+The Level of Detail implementation, on the other hand, provided an increase of up to 60 fps, especially from camera angles where the whole scene is visible.
+This is extremely impressive when considering that I was using the biggest splat model possible.
+Different LOD configurations were tested and are compared in the following table.

 | Metric | Original | Live LOD | Pre-Build LOD | LOD Paging |
 |--------|---------:|---------:|--------------:|-----------:|